FEATURES

 TRAVEL

-By Dewayne Bevil Orlando Sentinel, August 30, 2009
+, August 30, 2009

 It's a season of transition in theme-park land.
 A few summertime features are winding down, but there are many fall events that get going after Labor Day.
 Goodbye Labor Day will be the last day of SeaWorld AfterDark, the extended-hour offerings at Shamu's place.
 A special version of the Clyde and Seamore show called Sea Lions Tonite and the big Shamu Rocks show are highlights.
 The evening ends with the "Reflections" fireworks show, which has guest seating available in Bayside Stadium.